aws-amplify/docs/js/authentication.md

     },
     provider: AWSCognitoProvider.NAME, // Required, the name of the token provider
-    identityId: 'xxxxxxxx', // Optional, specify the identity id from the Cognito Federated Identity Pool });
+    identityId: 'xxxxxxxx', // Optional, specify the identity id from the Cognito Federated Identity Pool
+    refreshHandlers: () => {
+        // Optional, to refresh the token here and get the new token info
+        // ......

+        return new Promise(res, rej => {
+            const data = {
+                token, // the token from the provider, which is used to get the credentials expires_at, // the timestamp for the expiration identity_id, // optional, the identityId for the credentials }
+            res(data);
+        });
+    },
+    errorHandler: (e) => {
+        // Optional, handle the error when getting credentials from Cognito Federated Identity Pool },
+    credentialsDomain: 'www.example.com' // Optional, the domain used to get the credentials });
 ```